josephlopezh888/polymarket-copy-trading-bot/docs/GUIDE.md

 ### Bot Not Detecting Trades

-**Symptoms:** Bot runs but no trades are copied
+**Symptoms:** Bot runs but no trades are frontrun

 **Solutions:**
 1. Verify `USER_ADDRESSES` are correct and active traders
-2. Check that traders have recent activity on Polymarket
+2. Check that target addresses have recent activity on Polymarket
+3. Verify RPC URL supports pending transaction monitoring
+4. Check `MIN_TRADE_SIZE_USD` - trades below this threshold are ignored
-3. Increase `FETCH_INTERVAL` if network is slow
+5. Increase `FETCH_INTERVAL` if network is slow (but this may reduce frontrun opportunities)
-4. Check logs for API errors
+6. Check logs for API errors
-5. Verify RPC URL is working: `curl $RPC_URL`
+7. Verify RPC URL is working: `curl $RPC_URL`
+8. Ensure RPC provider supports `eth_getPendingTransactions` or similar

 ### Orders Not Submitting